Eutelsat 8 West B

 Eutelsat 8 West B is a geostationary communications satellite.
 Operated by Eutelsat, it provides direct-to-home (DTH) broadcasting services from geostationary orbit.
-The satellite is part of Eutelsat's constellation at a longitude of 13° East.
+The satellite is part of Eutelsat's constellation at a longitude of 8° West.
 Eutelsat announced the order of a new Spacebus-4000C3 satellite bus from Thales Alenia Space in October 2012.

 Satellite description

 Eutelsat 8 West B is a 5782 kg satellite with a design life of 15 years.
 It is equipped with an S400-12 apogee motor which was used for initial orbit-raising manoeuvres and an S10-18 engine for station keeping burns.
 The spacecraft has 10 C-band and 40 Ku-band transponders.

 Launch

 Eutelsat 8 West B was launched on the Ariane 5ECA launch vehicles from Centre Spatial Guyanais at the Kourou in French Guiana.
 Liftoff occurred at 20:34:08 UTC on 20 August 2015, with the launch vehicle successfully injecting its payload into geosynchronous transfer orbit (GTO).
 The launch was conducted by Arianespace.